 1. General Methodology Description

-For variable deferred annuity contracts that either contain no guaranteed benefits or only GMDBs, including “earnings enhanced death benefits,” (i.e., no VAGLBs), the CTE amount may be determined by using the method outlined below rather than by using the approach described in Section 2.D (i.e., based on projections), provided the approach described in Section 2.D has not been used in prior valuations or else approval has been obtained from the domiciliary commissioner.
+For variable deferred annuity contracts that either contain no guaranteed benefits or only GMDBs, including “earnings enhanced death benefits,” (i.e., no VAGLBs), the reserve may be determined by using the method outlined below rather than by using the approach described in Section 3.D (i.e., based on projections), provided the approach described in Section 3.D has not been used in prior valuations or else approval has been obtained from the domiciliary commissioner.

-The CTE amount determined using the Alternative Methodology for a group of contracts with GMDBs shall be determined as the sum of amounts obtained by applying factors to each contract in force as of a valuation date and adding this to the contract’s cash surrender value.
-The resulting CTE amount shall not be less than the cash surrender value in aggregate for the group of contracts to which the Alternative Methodology is applied.

-Guidance Note: The amount that is added to a contract’s cash surrender value may be negative, zero or positive, thus resulting in a reserve for a given contract that could be less than, equal to or greater than the cash surrender value.
+The reserve determined using the Alternative Methodology for a group of contracts with GMDBs shall be determined as the sum of amounts obtained by applying factors to each contract in force as of a valuation date and adding this to the contract’s cash surrender value.
+The amount that is added to an individual contract’s cash surrender value may be negative, zero or positive, thus resulting in a reserve for a given contract that could be less than, equal to or greater than the cash surrender value.
+The resulting reserve in aggregate shall not be less than the greater of the cash surrender value or the reserve determined by applying VM-C-33, each in aggregate for the group of contracts to which the Alternative Methodology is applied.

-The CTE amount determined using the Alternative Methodology for a group of contracts that contain no guaranteed benefits shall be determined using an application of AG 33, as described below.
+The reserve determined using the Alternative Methodology for a group of contracts that contain no guaranteed benefits shall be determined using an application of VM-C-33, as described below.

 Guidance Note: The term “contracts that contain no guaranteed benefits” means that there are no guaranteed benefits at any time during the life of the contract (past, present or future).